Last updated: 28/4/2020

 - Shortness of breath

 Generally, infections can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.
 See below for resources from charities for different group.

 - What’s the best way to prevent the spread of Covid-19?

-Follow the NHS and government recommendations.
+Follow the NHS recommendations.